bekk/bekk-christmas/post/security/github-security-getting-started-with-dependabot.md

 post_day: 2
 title: "Github Security: Getting started with Dependabot"
-ingress: Integrating security as a part of application development is considered a good idea, but it is often overlooked in practice.
-In an attempt to increase our focus on security during development, we took advantage of one of Github's native security features.
-In this article, I present our motivation and show you how to enable Dependabot in a matter of minutes.
+ingress: Integrating security as a part of application development is considered a good idea, but it is often forgotten or dismissed in practice.
+Dependabot is a Github feature that will help you keep all your dependencies invulnerable and up-to-date, and you can enable it in just a few clicks!
 authors:
   - Gaute Solbu Kleiven
 ---